E-toll (South Africa): Opposition and impact

 The system was widely denounced, and poor compliance affected SANRAL's credit rating.
 A public coalition known as 'Opposition to Urban Tolling Alliance', later renamed Organisation Undoing Tax Abuse (OUTA), launched initiatives to frustrate e-tolling's implementation, and a trade union, law firm and church were among the dissenting voices.
 OUTA believed the system to be unlawful and approached the high court in 2012, which ruled that the GFIP was lawfully instituted, but denied SANRAL a punitive costs order.
 In 2014 OUTA launched the Rule of Law campaign and promised to challenge the legality of procedures against payment defaulters.

 In the first six months the overdue toll fees of unregistered road users accrued to R1 billion, and the Gauteng government acknowledged the dissatisfaction of motorists.
-Its transport MEC, Ismail Vadi, however clarified that e-tolling in the province will remain, though a provincial fuel levy, provincial tax or shadow tolling may be considered as alternatives for future upgrade projects.
+Its transport MEC, Ismail Vadi, however clarified that e-tolling in the province would remain, though a provincial fuel levy, provincial tax or shadow tolling may be considered as alternatives for future upgrade projects.
 Gauteng relied on significant fuel levy increases up to 2014.

 In 2014 the Gauteng premier David Makhura established an advisory panel to review the socio-economic impact of e-tolling, but no review of the GFIP was anticipated.
 In the hearings opposition parties heaped scorn on the system, while the ruling party seemed divided on the matter.

 The 2015 consultation process led by deputy president Cyril Ramaphosa concluded GFIP policy and financing matters.
 The government accepted the advisory panel's report which stated that the GFIP had benefited the province's economy by reducing travel times, improving fuel efficiency, reducing vehicle operating costs and by additional logistical efficiencies.

 In November 2015, a news report indicated that the camera systems on the gantries did not have calibration certificates required by the National Regulator for Compulsory Specifications.
 This may have implications with regards to tolls which were charged using the number plate recognition system only (i.e. no transponder/e-tag).

-Soon after the Gauteng ANC established a task team in August 2018 to evaluate the scrapping of e-tolls, transport minister Blade Nzimande confirmed that e-tolls will remain to service the R67 billion still owed for constructing and repairing the freeways.
+Soon after the Gauteng ANC established a task team in August 2018 to evaluate the scrapping of e-tolls, transport minister Blade Nzimande confirmed that e-tolls would remain to service the R67 billion still owed for constructing and repairing the freeways.

+In October 2022, it was announced that e-tolling on Gauteng freeways would be shut down.
+It was also announced that customers who paid their e-tolls would be refunded their money.
+It was agreed that the R20 billion needed by SANRAL to pay back creditors for the Gauteng Freeway Improvement Project (GFIP) would be granted to them by the Gauteng Provincial Government (30%) and the National Treasury of South Africa (70%).

+However, by 2023, e-tolls were not yet officially shut down on the Gauteng freeways by the Ministry of Transport (they still charged motorists).
+The South African government then announced on 28 March 2024 that e-tolls in Gauteng would officially be scrapped and gantries would be disconnected and dismantled by the end of the 11th of April 2024, at midnight.